 Hazlewoods does not have a Data Protection Officer.
 Our Technical Partner and our Finance and Administration Partner oversee data protection matters.

 Our website www.hazlewoods.co.uk provides an indication of the services we provide.
 We will use your personal data for the purpose of providing these services and any others we agree with you or an entity you are associated with.
 In addition, we may use it to meet our legal obligations, for the purpose of direct marketing and for other legitimate business interests.
 Without the relevant personal data, we may be unable to provide the service, support or response being sought from us.

-When we issue a letter of engagement or other client agreement to you, this also outlines the purpose for which we process your personal data.
+When we issue a letter of engagement or other agreement to you, this also outlines the purpose for which we process your personal data.
 Where we judge the purpose to have changed, we will issue a further engagement letter or other documentation to reflect this.

 Back to top